AguaClara/String-Digester/Trickling_Filter_report_1.md

 There can be issues with variations in temperature: biofilm thickness changes seasonally and can be low quality and uneven in cold temperatures.
 In freezing weather, formation of ice can cause clogging and therefore structural damage to the trickling media.
 These are probably not major concerns for plants in equatorial regions, and so while important to note, will not be a focus for the team at this point.

  Ali et al. states that the most common problem in trickling filters is uncontrolled sloughing, which is often caused by uneven hydraulic loading rates.
 This can be particularly problematic after storm events when flooding results in very high hydraulic loading.
-It can also be caused by clogging and uneven distribution of the influent. [(Ali et al. 2017)](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf) There is potential for the development of a much-improved distribution system that could help to alleviate this problem.
+It can also be caused by clogging and uneven distribution of the influent [(Ali et al. 2017).](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf) There is potential for the development of a much-improved distribution system that could help to alleviate this problem.

  Proper distribution is crucial and can optimize efficiency of treatment.
-The most common method of distribution is rotating distributors, but after seeing the problems with them at the Cayuga Heights wastewater treatment plant (see following section for details), the team was interested in learning more about other methods that might require less maintenance or be less prone to failure.
+The most common method of distribution is rotating distributors, but after seeing the problems with them at the Cayuga Heights wastewater treatment plant (see Case Study section for details), the team was interested in learning more about other methods that might require less maintenance or be less prone to failure.

 The less common method of distribution, the fixed distribution systems, utilizes lateral and main distribution pipes, which are placed just above the medium, spaced to give uniform distribution of water.
 They generally have nozzles with a circular hole and a deflector.
 They are more commonly used with intermittent dosing, and so flow from the system varies; it starts at a maximum and lowers as the tank empties.
 Currently, fixed distribution systems are mostly used in deep filter and biotowers.